• Skip to primary navigation

 While tahini is pretty much one of the very basic ingredients for hummus, but if you don’t like tahini, you can reduce the amount significantly and still make a good hummus.

 Be sure to use good-tasting tahini in your hummus.
-My favorite brand of tahini is Pepperwood tahini.
+Here are my favorite brands of tahini.

 4. Don’t add too much liquid.